 What are my rights if CSLB denies my application for licensure because of a criminal conviction?

 If CSLB determines that an applicant is not qualified to receive a license at the present time due to prior criminal conviction(s), he/she has the right to request a hearing on the decision.
 This request must be submitted to CSLB in writing no later than 60 days after the date of the decision to deny.
-These rights are stated in writing in Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code.
+These rights are stated in Chapter 5 (commencing with section 11500) of Part 1 of Division 3 of Title 2 of the Government Code.
 Failure to request a hearing in a timely manner results in the applicant losing the right to a hearing.
-Please be aware that there can be lengthy delays before a hearing is scheduled.
+Please note that there can be lengthy delays before a hearing is scheduled.

 Applicants Popular Pages

 - CSLB Processing Times